Mit'a

-Historians use the Hispanicized term mita to differentiate the system as it was modified and intensified by the Spanish colonial government, creating the encomienda system.

-Mit'a was effectively a form of tribute to the Inca government in the form of labor, i.e. a corvée.
+Mit'a ([ˈmɪˌtʼa]) was a system of mandatory labor service in the Inca Empire, as well as in Spain's empire in America.
+Mit'a (federal work) was effectively a form of tribute to the Inca government in the form of labor, i.e. a corvée.
 Tax labor accounted for much of the Inca state tax revenue; beyond that, it was used for the construction of the road network, bridges, agricultural terraces, and fortifications in ancient Peru.
 Military service was also mandatory.